-The COW program utilizes the Marin Coastal Watersheds Permit Coordination Program (PCP), which provides coordinated regulatory review for implementation.
-Seventeen (17) types of conservation and restoration practices are intended for grazing lands to reduce erosion, enhance aquatic and terrestrial habitat and assist ranchers with sound stewardship in the Marin County coastal watersheds.
+The COW program utilizes the Marin Permit Coordination Program (PCP), which provides coordinated regulatory review for implementation.
+Forty-four (44) types of conservation and restoration practices are intended for grazing lands to reduce erosion, reduce greenhouse gases, enhance aquatic and terrestrial habitat and assist ranchers with sound stewardship in the Marin County coastal watersheds.

 Projects are selected through a process that has proven highly successful for other recent Marin RCD grant programs: First, landowners and local groups submit candidate projects through an open proposal process.
 Second, a Technical Advisory Committee visits, reviews and ranks the projects, and then make recommendations to the Marin RCD Board for approval.